msbrockmyre/dogbook/README.md

 This is your README.
 Please use it as a place to keep track of your work.

-Payton is editing the README.md file.
+Graham is editing the README.md file.